 And I realize it can take tons of trying on to find the right size, but considering how much you can wear the item, it’s definitely worth the time.
 The other factor for getting the right fit is alterations.
 I know this can be an added expense and time commitment, but it’s truly the best way to get the correct fit for our items.

 The second fact about wearing clothing that may possibly make you look bigger is the case that looking “big” is not a crime.
-I touched on this subject a couple of weeks ago on the blog, here with my mom (the 70s model) in her pleated maxi skirt.
+I touched on this subject here with my mom (the 70s model) in her pleated maxi skirt.
 Sure, there are times that a particular clothing item may make you look thicker or show off your roundness.

 But ladies, please, let us start loving our bodies as they are.
 That doesn’t mean you can’t have the goal to get in shape, but the truth is for right now – this is your body!
 Love it and dress it as it is.
 Whether it’s small or large does not make you better or worse.
 It’s a physical trait and should not inhibit you from looking great!

 The truth of the matter is that our clothing can get stained and dingy over time, no matter what color it was originally.
-I recently posted about my method of dying white items, here.
+I talk about my method of dying white items here.
 This can be such a great process of transforming a well-fitting, quality item that has become stained into being usable again.
 There were a couple of great remarks on this post about how some women even dyed their black items black again when the piece had become washed out!

 Do you like to wear white in winter?
 If so, do you have a favorite white dress or other item of clothing that you wear at this time of the year?
 Please share your thoughts on this issue in the comments.